dvajs/dva/docs/guide/source-code-explore.md

 Take a look at the implementation of the router in `index.js`:

-1. Initialize the method of adding react-router-redux middleware and reducer in createOpts, which is convenient for dva-core to call directly when creating store.
+1. Initialize the method of adding react-router-redux middleware and reducer in `createOpts`, which is convenient for dva-core to call directly when creating store.

-2. Use the patchHistory function to delegate history.linsten, adding a parameter to the callback function (that is, subscription).
+2. Use the `patchHistory` function to delegate `history.listen`, adding a parameter to the callback function (that is, subscription).

 > The things in subscriptions can be placed in dva-core.